 Many bolt manufacturers will not apply a microencapsulated epoxy to their bolts due to potential liability.
 It is up to the user to apply the product they need for their application; whether it is for use in a manufactured product or as an after-market aide.
-However, if used as OEM parts. the bolts may not be available as an after-market part with the same epoxy patch.
-The end user may unknowingly replace the part with a non-conforming product when performing maintenance.
+However, if used as OEM parts, the bolts may not be available with the same epoxy patch, if at all, to the user and may be replaced with a non-conforming product when performing maintenance.
 This will present load variables within the joint connection between the treated bolts and non-treated bolts.